zrandall/MiniProject2/README.md

         r = r['url']
         getReleases('url')
 ```
 2. For each such package, get a list of all releases.
-Example file is Use Github API:
+Example file is readGit.py (you can use it with the snippet above to get releases).
+Reference to Github API:
 ```
 https://developer.github.com/v3/repos/releases/
 ```